kuri-team/rmit-cosc2081-assignment/README.md

 Note that you can only put consecutive days into a group.
 In other words, putting day 1, day 2, and day 4 into a group is invalid.

-Number of days: a number is specified and you divide your data into groups so that each group contains that number of days.
+#### c.
+Number of days:
+A number is specified and you divide your data into groups so that each group contains that number of days.
 For this grouping, if it is not possible to divide groups equally, raise an error telling the caller about that.
 For example, if your data consist of 10 days (day 1 to day 10) and 5 days per group are needed, you can divide your data into 2 groups.
 “Number of days” like 3 or 4 are invalid in this case.

+***

 After specifying a grouping method, a metric is chosen.
 There are 3 possible metrics (explanation of 2.2): positive cases, deaths, and people vaccinated.